 LPC is only accepting electronic filing of all permit applications and is issuing permits electronically.
 Application forms and associated drawings, photographs and other materials must be emailed to LPC at firstname.lastname@example.org.
 Do not mail or messenger paper application forms, drawings or other materials to the office; you will be asked to resubmit them electronically.
 Read more about E-filing below.

 Doing Business with LPC

-All staff is working remotely at this time and checking emails and voicemails on a regular basis.
+While we have some staff in the office, we continue to provide services by email and phone.
 During this time, please send all correspondence and communicate with us by email so that we can respond more quickly.